How HER ONE Fuels Thoughtful Growth With a Healthy Dose of Slack

 Xu often calls herself the Chief Everything Officer, and has even packed and fulfilled products.
-‘We had our own warehouse and stood there, in winter temperatures, packing and shipping — that’s how we grew.’
-Now, 25 people focus on product creation, design, and customer service, while fulfilment partners manage packing and shipping.
+“We had our own warehouse and stood there, in winter temperatures, packing and shipping — that’s how we grew.”
+Now, 25 people focus on product creation, design, and customer service, while fulfillment partners manage packing and shipping.

 Powering wellness from the inside, out and saving 3,600 hours a year